 Some notes about Chicago theater

 See Illinois (unpublished)

-In 1847 the first Chicago Theatre opened on the second floor of a building at 33 W. Randolph near Dearborn, thus establishing that intersection as the heart of the Chicago theater district for the next 150 years; that burned down in 1850—theaters burning as regular an occurrence in 19th century as theater companies going broke would be in the 20th—and rebuilt only to be lost again, in the Great Fire.
-(The present Chicago Theater on State Street dates to 1921; one of the popular entertainment palaces designed by the firm of Rapp & Rapp, it was restored in 1983.)
+In 1847 the first Chicago Theatre opened on the second floor of a building at 33 W. Randolph near Dearborn, thus establishing that intersection as the heart of the Chicago theater district for the next 150 years; that Chicago Theatre burned down in 1850—theater burnings were as regular an occurrence in 19th century as theater companies going broke would be in the 20th—and rebuilt, only to be lost again in the Great Fire.
 John H. McVicker, a popular actor, built the third theater in Chicago in 1857 on the south side of Madison between state and Dearborn and named it after himself.
-(Other theaters of that name followed on that spot, the last built in 1922.)
-Crosby’s Opera House, famed throughout the Midwest, was built in 1865 at a cost of $600,000.
-Other well-known theaters were Wood’s Museum, North’s Amphitheater, Aiken’s, the Academy of Music, the Globe, and the Dearborn.
+(Other theaters of that name followed on that spot, culminating in the present Chicago Theater on State Street dates to 1921; one of the popular entertainment palaces designed by the firm of Rapp & Rapp, it was restored in 1983.)

 Between 1871 and 1894 dozens more theaters rose in Chicago.
 Most of them sheltered touring companies doing one-night stands, and stars of national repute, offering burlesque and minstrel shows.
-Occasionally the boards would creak under the weight of Shakespeare in varying degrees of inauthenticity or lectures by such platform artistes as Robert Ingersoll “the Great Church Disturber,” who spoke to a packed McVicker’s (“Fear is the dungeon of the mind…”) in 1880.
+Occasionally the boards would creak under the weight of Shakespeare in varying degrees of inauthenticity or lectures by such platform artistes as Robert Ingersoll “the Great Church Disturber,” who spoke to a packed McVicker’s (“Fear is the dungeon of the mind . . . ”) in 1880.